-Fire restrictions in Colorado: Here are the differences between the fire restriction stages
+Fire restrictions in Colorado: Differences between the fire restriction stages

 DENVER — As warm, dry, and windy conditions continue in Colorado, wildfires have burned more than 25,000 acres across the state causing officials to issue fire restrictions.

-There are three different stages of fire restrictions in Colorado with stage three being a full closure of an area.
+There are three stages of fire restrictions in Colorado with Stage 3 being a full closure of an area.

-This is a general fire restriction map and the best advice is for people to CHECK AHEAD where they are specifically going because decisions are made on a local basis.
+This is a general fire restriction map and the best advice is for people to check ahead where they are specifically going because decisions are made on a local basis.

-Stage I
+Stage 1

-Stage I fire restrictions occur when there is increasing fire danger.
+Stage 1 fire restrictions occur when there is increasing fire danger.

 - No campfires